 The lamp lights up when the tool is plugged.
 The lamp keeps on lighting until the tool is unplugged.
-If the lamp does not light up, the mains cord may be defective.
-The lamp is lit but the tool does not start even if the tool is switched on, the carbon brushes may be worn out, the motor or the ON/OFF switch may be defective.
+If the lamp does not light up, the mains cord or the lamp may be defective.
+The lamp is lit but the tool does not start even if the tool is switched on, the carbon brushes may be worn out, or the motor or the ON/OFF switch may be defective.